 These courses are so-called postgraduate programs.
 This means that, in general, you need to have successfully graduated in a first academic program - a so-called undergraduate program - and, thus, achieved a Bachelor of Science or a Bachelor of Arts (for instance, the Bachelor of Business Administration or a Bachelor in Economics).
 Then you either continue directly with a postgraduate program or you start a professional career before you come back to University as a full-time or part-time student later.
-Then you would achieve the Master as your second academic degree.
+Then you would achieve the Master of Management degree as your second academic degree.

-Management degree programs: Master of Science (MSc) and Arts (MA)
+Marketing Management degree programs: Master of Science (MSc) and Arts (MA)

 - The Master of Science (MSc) traditionally is granted for successfully completing a postgraduate program with a science or technical focus.

 - By contrast, the Master of Arts (MA) traditionally refers to disciplines of the humanities such as history or philosophy.
-In reality today, however, this distinction is not strictly upheld anymore and, in fact, you can find both degree types for postgraduate programs in business or management.
+In reality today, however, this distinction is not strictly upheld anymore and, in fact, you can find both degree types for postgraduate programs in business and management.

 Masters in Management degree programs in a nutshell

 Masters in Management programs are usually the Master of Science in Management (MSc) or the Master of Business Administration (MBA) although Master of Arts programs (MA) in management also exist.

 - Master of Science (MSc) in management: These programs are postgraduate studies for people who have recently finished their undergraduate studies and want to enhance their knowledge on a deeper and more scientific level.
 Often, these Master of Management degree programs target graduates with a first degree in business or economics.